 How can I be sure Senshi Karate classes are good quality?

 Senshi Karate is a not-for-profit club, meaning the motivation is the karate, not the money.
 It is affiliated to the KUGB, Britain’s largest shotokan karate organisation.
 The instructor is a 3rd Dan black belt, has 20+ years experience of karate, trains regularly with 5th Dan instructors and attends the KUGB black belt courses.
 Senshi Karate hosts several guest instructors per year, ranging from 4th Dan to 8th Dan.
-All gradings at Senshi Karate are conducted by KUGB senior examiners, not by Senshi Karate.
+All gradings at Senshi Karate are conducted by 8th Dan KUGB senior examiners independent of Senshi Karate.